chluther/janrain-cli-tools/README.md

 composer install
 ```

-Done.
 You can run via `./bin/jcli` from current directory.

 If you want to build the phar file: